honey processing -

 To drive the bees down from a super, beekeepers will add a CLEARING BOARD in-between the super and the brood box.

-Because the bees in the super have now become separated from the colony, they panic and flood down through the hole in the clearing board back into the brood box underneath.
+Because the bees in the super then become separated from the colony, they panic and flood down through the hole in the clearing board back into the brood box underneath.

-The clearing board doesn't prevent the bees from returning but makes it very difficult for the bees.
+The clearing board doesn't prevent the bees from returning, but makes it very difficult for them to return.
 It can sometimes be overnight before the bees have vacated the super but can also happen with the hour.

 UNCAPPING TOOLS & TANKS

 Before we can begin to extract the honey, we first need to remove the wax cappings from the honeycomb.
 There are several methods of doing this from UNCAPPING FORKS to HEATED KNIVES.
-Either way, these wax cappings are prize wax and are perfect for home-made cosmetics.
+Either way, these wax cappings are prize wax and are usually saved by the beekeeper.
+After cleaning, they are perfect for home-made cosmetics.